 Preliminary results show that the JAVA version can compute NORMS for the entire PETDB glasses file of 15,000 lines of which only about 10,000 are complete and write the results to an EXCEL-compatible .csv file in about 3 sec.

 A number of decisions have to be made.
 Any rock sample, even a glass has some of the iron oxidized.
 For the present we shall assume 80% of the iron is FeO and 20% is oxidized to Fe203.
 This may be not be constant, EMORBS have a higher water content than do NMORBs.

 The Oceanic basalts have up to 12% normative orthoclase and 2% apatite.
 High silica commendites have up to 32% normative silica which is higher than might be expected.

 We have been able to confirm that the "Trachytes" of the Revillagigedo Is (esp Socorro) are not even alkaline, the "Trachytes " having about 10% normative Qz and being commendites.
 As we suspected from the Zr-Nb-Y data they are median EMORBS, slightly enriched above the average, but much more fractionated than is seen in the small submerged off-ridge cones along oceanic ridges.
 The Galapagos Islands are also confirmed as being slightly below median EMORB on composition and as we have said for some time, can be matched with Icelandic centres.

-The interface is not yet complete and other implications have to be considered.
+The interface is now complete but other implications have to be considered.